CanonicalLtd/maas-docs/en/contributing-git.md

 You will need to track a series branch as they become available upstream (approximately every 6 months).
-Continuing with the example above, we will demonstrate using the next series branch of 2.3:
+Continuing with the example above, we will demonstrate using the 2.3 series branch:

 ```bash
 git fetch upstream